+Figure C1.
+Calibration plot.
+The horizontal lines define the channel boundaries, the individual points show the actual calibrations, and the continuous lines show response curves for various refractive indexes estimated from theory.

 5 Acknowledgements

 We thank all individuals who made the observations on the CIRPAS Twin Otter during BACEX.
 We thank Dr. Joseph M. Prospero (U. of Miami) for providing dust surface data and he and his staff for establishing and maintaining the Ragged Point AERONET sites used in this investigation.
 Jung and Albrecht are funded by ONR Grant N000140810465.
 Feingold acknowledges support from NOAA’s Climate Goal.
 EJ thanks Robert Seigel (publiscize.com) for scrutinizing an early stage of the manuscript.
+We thank two anonymous reviewers for their constructive and comprehensive comments on the manuscript.

 References